Tsunghao-C/Common-Course/Pipex/Note.md

 ## Pipeline "|"

 1. Unix pipeline is an inter-process communication machanism.
-It creates an anonymous "channel" as a buffer to store what is gnerated (WRITE) from the output of previous process, and will be sent (READ) by the next process as input.
+It creates an anonymous "channel" as a buffer to store what is generated (WRITE) from the output of previous process, and will be sent (READ) by the next process as input.
 2. Pipeline "|" is an anonymous channel and will automatically be gone once it is both written and read.
 In contrary, there is the "named pipe" that is called "FIFO".
-It is works the same as pipe and it is existed permanently as FIFO files.
+It is works the same as pipe and it exists permanently as FIFO files.
 Unlike normal files, the FIFO files will be suspended untill it is both READ and WRITTEN.

 ### Two way communication between processes (IMPORTANT)

 1. Imagine that two processes A and B are communicating back and forth using only one pipeline.
 What could go wrong?
     - Chances are, if A put something in the pipe and it should be processed by B. But today B is super busy and cannot process the data in the pipe.
     - Then, after a while, A thinks it should be processed by B already, and take the retrieve the data from the pipe and continue with his process.
-2. The solution to avoid the above issue from happening is to CREATE TWO PIPES
+2. The solution to avoid the above issue from happening is to CREATE TWO Uni-directional PIPES
     - pipe_1: A -> B
     - pipe_2: B -> A
     - A always receives input from pipe_2, and output his effort on pipe_1.
-    - By creating two sigle directional pipe, we can make sure there is no jump between two processes.
+    - By creating two uni-directional pipe, we can make sure there is no jump between two processes.

 ### Use function "pipe" to do parallel computing